SOUTH HILL OLD BOYS: RULES & REGULATIONS

 g) One new ball & one reasonable back-up ball will supplied by the league for each new game.

 h) A mat, two (2) feet by three (3) feet will be used to call strikes and balls.
 The top portion of the mat to be positioned over, and in line with, the front of home plate.
 The measurement for the pitching rubber will be fifty (50) feet from the rear corner of home plate to the front edge of the pitching rubber.
-However, in accordance with SPN rules, the pitcher will be allowed to pitch a ball, either from the pitching rubber or anywhere from within a two (2) foot wide zone located between the pitching rubber from 50 to 65 feet from the rear corner of home plate.
+However, in accordance with SPN rules, the pitcher will be allowed to pitch a ball, either from the pitching rubber or anywhere from within a two (2) foot wide zone located between the pitching rubber from fifty (50) to sixty-five (65) feet from the rear corner of home plate.

 i) There are no substitution limitations… A team may bat as many players as it wishes.
 However, a team’s batting order must be followed throughout the game, unless a substitute replaces a player.
 When this occurs, the substitute must take the turn at bat of the player he replaces in the original batting order.